 Below is our hand-picked selection of a few well-located hotels in this area.
 We listed the best price/quality/location hotels for all budgets, sorted by price.
 Take a look!

 - $$$$ Hilton Philadelphia at Penn’s Landing.
 Good price-quality-location 4* hotel.
 Located right on the Delaware River, this hotel offers a variety of rooms with either water or city views.
-Waterfront dining is available on site at the Keating’s Rope & Anchor, Bar + Kitchen.
+Waterfront dining is available on-site at Keating’s Rope & Anchor, Bar + Kitchen.

 - $$$ Morris House Hotel.
 This highly-rated 3* boutique hotel is located in a beautifully renovated historic building that dates from 1787.
 Less than 10 minutes walk from the Liberty Bell and Independence Hall, Morris House is excellently located for sightseeing.